 “How does it feel to be a guinea pig?”

-An old hobo, he did once ask of me.
+An old hobo did once ask of me.

-Up all night, in a city park, were we.
+Up all night in a park were we.

 On a sidewalk inside New York City,

 We stumbled about, as if in a daze.